whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/15 - Cultivate Integrity and Bravery.md

 * sometimes people make agreements about proper behavior that do not account for everything that could happen, and so

-* In unhealthy cultures, when the law and justice are in conflict, the legal systems enforce the law, justice be damned.
-In healthy cultures, when justice and their agreements are somehow in conflict, they choose justice -- and they have the spiritual strength to make this choice with wisdom.
+* In unhealthy nations, when the law and justice are in conflict, the legal systems enforce the law, justice be damned.
+In healthy nations, when justice and their agreements are somehow in conflict, they choose justice -- and they have the spiritual strength to make this choice with wisdom.

 #### Decide What's Worth Dying For